moduspwnens/unique-word-generator-api/README.md

 * Design should follow AWS best practices when possible
 * Per-usage costs minimized
 * Deployable entirely from a **single CloudFormation template**
-* Absolutely no possibility of duplicate names despite concurrent requests
+* Absolutely no possibility of duplicate words despite concurrent requests
 * API should return appropriate status codes
 * API should be reasonably fast (<500 ms on average)
-* API should allow easy curling of resulting name from a shell script
+* API should allow easy curling of resulting word from a shell script

 The result is an API that: